 Globally YouTube is one of the top three most visited sites on the internet and the most popular social media site for teens.

 The fact that PewDiePie was born and raised in Sweden gives him an edge over many youtubers trying to make it.
 He has an international appeal that someone from say the United States can't quite capture.

-Luckily for him he can also speak English, which helps brand him throughout the world especially in North America and many parts of Europe.
+Luckily for him he can also speak English, which makes him marketable throughout the world especially in North America and many parts of Europe.
 The other cool factor is that being Swedish gives him an accent, which people really seem to enjoy.